 Niun kaso di Covid-19 a bini aserka.

-Riba 11 di òktober tin 38 kaso aktivo di Covid-19 na Boneiru.
-91 persona a rekuperá i 2 persona ta interná den hòspital.
-E personanan ta informá i ta den isolashon.
+Riba 15 di òktober tin 12 kaso aktivo di Covid-19 na Boneiru.
+116 persona a rekuperá i 2 persona ta interná den hòspital.

 #PreveníCorona #coronaBonaire #coronaBoneiru